snltd/puppet-svcprop/README.md

 path.
 I use a masterless Puppet setup, and haven't tested it with a Puppet master.

-### Types
+### Attributes

 The name of the resource is not important.
-It doesn't really make sense to have any of the following fields as the named parameter.
+It doesn't make sense to have any of the following fields as the named parameter.
 Just make it something meaningful.

 * **`fmri`**: an FMRI which uniquely identifies the service whose properties you wish to manage.
-Follows the same pattern as the `svc*` commands, so you can provide something as longs as 'svc:/application/database/mysql:version_56' or as short as `mysql`, depending on your SMF schema.
+Follows the same pattern as the `svc*` commands, so you can provide something as long as `svc:/application/database/mysql:version_56` or as short as `mysql`, depending on your SMF schema.
 Bear in mind that some properties belong to the service, and some belong to the instance of the service.
 (This is a bit of SMF complexity which catches a